 Lesa, Tomie and Esther - photo by Jamie (links to the Flickr album)

-2016: Ladakh Peaks, Passes & Lakes, after success on Dzo Jongo Ri East, we did successfully cross that 5865m pass (below), dropping us into the most amazing area where we climbed a handful of peaks - exploratory section album.
-We continued on the rather busy Rumtse route but finished with a pass that few trekkers ever take to Pang, meaning we have now crossed every pass along the Mentok range.
+2016: Ladakh Peaks, Passes & Lakes, after success on Dzo Jongo Ri (album), we did successfully cross that 5865m pass (below), dropping us into the most amazing area where we climbed a handful of peaks -see our exploratory section album.
+We continued on the rather busy Rumtse route but finished with a pass that few trekkers ever take to Pang, meaning we have now crossed every pass along the Mentok range, see the album.

 Atop the 5865m pass between Gya and Tsogra